 We confront these issues through education, restorative care, vocational training, and residential care.
 We empower each woman, working side by side with her to improve and transform them, their families and the local society.

-This is a safe and loving home and a place that provides accommodation volunteers, offices for our staff, classrooms, vocational training kitchen and Liberty Cafe.
+This is a safe and loving home and a place that provides accommodation volunteers, offices for our staff, classrooms, Hospitality and Sewing vocational training and The Liberty Cafe.

-We work in our communities raising awareness and bringing prevention to topics such as: forced labour, sexual slavery, and abuse of human rights.
-This educates and empowers people to make informed choices and look out for others in their local communities.
+We work in our communities raising awareness and educating on topics such as: the abuse of human rights and health.
+This educates and empowers women to make informed choices and look out for others in their local communities.